Grant Township, Russell County, Kansas

+Township in Russell County, Kansas, U.S.

 Grant Township is a township in Russell County, Kansas, United States.
-As of the 2010 United States census, it had a population of 186.
+As of the 2020 United States census, it had a population of 177.

 History

 Grant Township was organized from part of Lincoln Township in 1907.
 In the decades since, the city of Russell has expanded and annexed portions of Grant Township.

 Geography

 The center of Grant Township is located at (38.8272336, −98.8448058) at an elevation of 1,811 ft.
 The township lies in the Smoky Hills region of the Great Plains.
 The Smoky Hill River runs windingly east in and out of the township, back and forth across the township's southern border, and then forms the eastern portion of the border.
 Fossil Creek, a tributary of the river, enters the township from the northwest and runs east to immediately south of Russell where it has been dammed to form a small reservoir, Fossil Lake.
 From the lake, the creek flows southeast, then south across the township to the river.
 The confluence of the river and another of its tributaries, Big Creek, is located in the far southwestern corner of the township.

 According to the United States Census Bureau, Grant Township comprises an area of 52.16 mi2 of which 52.06 mi2 is land and 0.1 mi2 is water.
 Located in central Russell County, it contains no incorporated settlements and borders the city of Russell and Russell Township to the north, Center Township to the east, Fairfield and Lincoln Townships to the south, Winterset Township to the southwest, and Big Creek Township to the west.